Investors might finally be able to unfasten their seatbelts, as interest rates may have reached their cruising altitude.

 How Bonds Are Affected by Fed Rate Hikes

-Longer-term treasuries, like the10-Year Note and30-Year Bond, don’t typically follow the Fed Funds Rate as closely, though they have trended along its general direction over the last 30 years.
-This is becausethe Fed does not directly target long-term interest rates and the maturities on these instruments are denoted years or even decades out in time.
+Though any fixed-income instrument is subject to the ebbs and flows of the open market, short-term treasuries have historically moved in near lockstep with the Fed Funds Rate.
+This relationship is strongest for the 1-Month, 3-Month, 6-Month, and 1-Year T-bills.Longer-term treasuries, like the 10-Year Note and 30-Year Bond, don’t typically follow the Fed Funds Rate as closely, though they have trended along its general direction over the last 30 years.
+This is because the Fed does not directly target long-term interest rates, and the maturities on these instruments are denoted years or even decades out in time.

 One group that stands to benefit from Fed Rate hikes are savers, or depositors.
-When banks compete for individuals’ deposits, they often incentivize potential customers by raising interest rates onsavings accounts and certificates of deposits (CDs).
+When banks compete for individuals’ deposits, they often incentivize potential customers by raising interest rates on savings accounts and certificates of deposits (CDs).
 CD rates rose in response to Fed rate hikes in 2015 and through 2019, though they fell to extreme lows when the Fed Funds Rate went to zero in 2020.
-Nevertheless, the rates on savings accounts and CDs would be poised to receive bumps as the Fed Funds Rate is raised.
+Nevertheless, rates on savings accounts and CDs are seeing a bump as the Fed Funds Rate is being hiked.

 When the Fed raises rates, the cost of borrowing increases for businesses as well as individuals.
 Higher costs and cutbacks on capital expenditures could mean lower top and bottom lines for corporations, and thus reduced stock prices.
 Companies that rely on cheap access to capital, often growth-focused companies, may find it more difficult to finance expansion, and therefore become less able to justify their current valuations.

 Stocks have thrived significantly in previous low-rate environments.
 In addition, the stock market started picking up steam as the Fed Funds Rate fell from its peak in 1981.
-TheS&P 500 has risen 8.3% on an annualized basis since then, but with the index entering bear market territory in 2022, investors will be watching to see how the ongoing rate hike cycle affects the market’s direction.
-Of note, equity investors may still welcome a Fed Rate hike if its meant to combat rising inflation, a strong headwind against stocks.
+The S&P 500 has risen 8.6% on an annualized basis since then, but with the index’s dreadful 2022 in the rearview, investors will be watching to see how the ongoing rate hike cycle affects the market’s direction.
+Of note, equity investors may still welcome a Fed Rate hike if it’s meant to combat the strong headwind of rising inflation.

 With all this in mind, how have different asset classes and indicators fared under the rate hike cycle of 2015-2018 compared to 2022?

 What Happened to Stocks When the Fed Funds Rate Was Raised from 0%?